ouspg/CryptoCourse/Week5Exercises/README.md

 Best Regards,
 Bob
 ```

-See ciphertext in [files](files) folder.
+Ciphertext of above plaintext in binary format can be found from the [files](files) folder.

-Mallory thinks, that he could attempt timing attack for the server to forge valid tag.
+Mallory thinks he could attempt timing attack for the server to forge a valid tag.

-Binary application is simulating server.
+Binary application is simulating server in this task.
 See binary in [files/authenticator](files/authenticator).
 Run it on Linux (it requires glibc library) Check help for possible arguments.
 ```
 ./authenticator --help
 ```

 **Disclaimer: you should never store encryption/tag keys in binary as in this case, someone always is able to extract them, even if the binary is obfuscated.**

-Application accepts data in following JSON format:
+Application accepts data in following JSON format, either from STDIN or as file:
 ```
 {
     "sender": "Bob",